BjornKennethHolmstrom/DidiS/docs/standards/README.md

 # Development Standards
-## DiDiS - Direct Democracy in Sweden Platform
+## DidiS - Direkt demokrati i Sverige Platform

-This directory contains the development standards and guidelines for the DiDiS project.
+This directory contains the development standards and guidelines for the DidiS project.
 These standards ensure consistency, quality, and maintainability across the codebase.

 ### Contents
 - [Code Standards](CODE_STANDARDS.md) - Coding conventions and practices